le717/PatchIt/Documentation/PiP Format V1.1.md

 PatchIt!
 PiP Format V1.1
 ========================

 **THIS DOCUMENT IS INCOMPLETE!
-While the file format outlined in this document is final, complete documentation has yet to be written.**
+The file format detailed in this file is not yet finalized, and is subject to change.**

 General Information
 -------------------